 - A12.1 The Auditor shall document and report how the Certified Company determines which accounts are past an applicable statute of limitations, including but not limited to whether the Certified Company: - (a) Has established a policy and procedure concerning how employees and agents are to handle accounts after the statute of limitation has expired. - (b) Has a standard in place that defines and identifies the applicable statute of limitations as applied to each account. - (c) Has a process for determining when a state changes their statute of limitations. - A12.2 The Auditor shall obtain from the Certified Company the states where the Certified Company has sought a judgment within the dates of the Audit Period and verify through a random sample of litigated accounts that: - (a) The statute of limitation was properly calculated. - (b) The litigation conformed to the Certification Standard. - A12.3 The Auditor shall obtain from the Certified Company a list of accounts in those states that prohibit collection activity after the statute of limitations has expired and through a random sample shall verify whether any attempts were made to collect on those accounts or whether those accounts were sold. - A12.4 If the Certified Company attempts to collect on accounts that are past the applicable statute of limitations, the Auditor shall review the communication template used for such accounts to confirm the company does not state or imply to the consumer that it has the ability to bring a lawsuit. - (A13) Chief Compliance Officer.
 A Certified Company shall create and maintain the position of "Chief Compliance Officer" with a direct or indirect reporting line to the president, CEO, board of directors, managing partner, or general counsel (unless the Chief Compliance Officer is the president, CEO, managing partner, or general counsel).
-The Chief Compliance Officer's documented job description shall include, at a minimum, the following responsibilities: - (a) Maintaining an electronic or physical copy of the Certified Company's most recent application for the Certification Program;
+The Chief Compliance Officer's documented job description shall include, at a minimum, the following responsibilities: - (a) Maintaining an electronic or physical copy of the Certified Company's most recent application for the Certification Program; - (b) Maintaining the Certified Company's official copy of the Certification Standards Manual;

-- (b) Maintaining the Certified Company's official copy of the Certification Standards Manual; - (c) Identifying policies, procedures, or activities of the Certified Company that are out of conformity with the Certification Standards; - (d) Either directly or indirectly: (i) receiving Consumer Complaints, (ii) investigating the legitimacy of Consumer Complaints, and/or (iii) overseeing the complaint process, including complaint activity, root cause analysis, and timely response; - (e) Developing recommendations for corrective actions when the Certified Company is not conforming with the Certification Standards and providing them to his or her direct and indirect report(s); - (f) Interacting as the point of contact, unless designated otherwise by the company, for the CFPB, FTC, state and local consumer regulatory agencies, and state and federal attorneys general regarding the oversight and accountability of the Certified Company's Consumer Complaint and Dispute Resolution Policy and the CFPB's Consumer Complaint System; and - (g) Maintain his or her status as a Certified Individual pursuant to section 5.5(A) of the Governance Document.
+- (c) Identifying policies, procedures, or activities of the Certified Company that are out of conformity with the Certification Standards; - (d) Either directly or indirectly: (i) receiving Consumer Complaints, (ii) investigating the legitimacy of Consumer Complaints, and/or (iii) overseeing the complaint process, including complaint activity, root cause analysis, and timely response; - (e) Developing recommendations for corrective actions when the Certified Company is not conforming with the Certification Standards and providing them to his or her direct and indirect report(s); - (f) Interacting as the point of contact, unless designated otherwise by the company, for the CFPB, FTC, state and local consumer regulatory agencies, and state and federal attorneys general regarding the oversight and accountability of the Certified Company's Consumer Complaint and Dispute Resolution Policy and the CFPB's Consumer Complaint System; and - (g) Maintain his or her status as a Certified Individual pursuant to section 5.5(A) of the Governance Document.

-NOTE: The term Chief Compliance Officer is meant in terms of role and not necessarily in terms of title.
-The person who performs this role for the company can be an employee where the CCO is a part of their job responsibilities, an owner, or a corporate officer of the Certified Company or of a corporate affiliate of the Certified Company.
+NOTE 1: The term Chief Compliance Officer, as used in the Certification Program, relates to the role and responsibilities assigned to an individual and not necessarily their job title.
+The person who performs the role of Chief Compliance Officer can hold another job title as long as the role and responsibilities are contained in their job description.
+The Chief Compliance Officer must be either an employee, owner, or a corporate officer of the Certified Company or of a corporate affiliate of the Certified Company.